EECS150/asic_labs_fa21/lab5/spec.md

 ## Automated Flow

-In the last lab, we had only run PAR flow up until a point, in this lab, we will perform the full flow.
+In the last lab, we only focused on the PAR flow through CTS.
+In this lab, we will go through the full flow.
-Routing is the final major modification performed on our design.
-Up until routing, Innovus uses a quick and dirty routing engine with errors and shorts, but ignores these errors and simply tries to get an estimate of the distance between cells and parasitics that each route will see.
-Once post-CTS optimization is done, it switches to a different tool that performs careful routing and eliminates these shorts while maintaining timing performance of our design.
+Routing is the next major flow step.
+Prior to the actual routing step, Innovus uses a basic routing engine with errors and shorts, but ignores these errors and simply tries to get an estimate of delays and parasitics.
+Once post-CTS optimization is done, it switches to a different tool that actually legalizes routing and tries to eliminate shorts while meeting timing.
 Routing is one of the most computationally heavy tasks of digital IC design and can take days to complete for complicated designs.
+This will be reflected in the runtime in this lab.

 After routing is complete, a post-Route optimization is run to ensure no timing violations remain.
 Post-Route optimization typically has little freedom to move cells around, and it tries to meet the timing constraints mostly by tweaking the length of the routings.
 You may see some DRC (Design Rule Check) errors caused by the 7nm technology library, after routing.